Sharwin24/Perseverance/README.md

 Collect data with the robot sitting absolutely still for a specified length of time and calculate the variance of the data set for each sensor's respective values in the measurement model.

 $$R \approx \sigma^2 = \frac{1}{N}\sum_i^N\left(x_i - \mu\right)^2$$

+The datasheet for each sensor could prove to be useful if they've documented the sensor's noise density and/or standard deviation.

 ## Prediction using Control Inputs